- Chart

 Market Environment Factors

-The performance of VOE is influenced by broader economic conditions, interest rate movements, inflation, and the overall sentiment towards value investing strategies.
-Mid-cap companies can be more sensitive to economic cycles than large-caps.
-Sector performance within the S&P MidCap 400 Value Index, such as financials, industrials, and energy, also plays a significant role.
+VOE is influenced by broader economic conditions such as interest rate changes, inflation, and GDP growth, which affect the overall stock market and specifically mid-cap companies.
+Sector performance within the S&P MidCap 400 Value Index, such as financials, industrials, and energy, also plays a role.
+Current market sentiment towards value investing versus growth investing significantly impacts VOE's relative performance.

 Growth Trajectory